malwoodsantoro/jsnad-study-guide/README.md

 Set stack trace limit like `node --stack-trace-limit=99999 app.js`

 Generally, the stack trace limit should stay at the default in production scenarios due to the overhead involved with retaining long stacks.
 It can nevertheless be useful for development purposes.

+❔ Which flag allows a CommonsJS module to be preloaded? `-r` or `--require`